jamespooley/jamespooley/README.md

 * I like programming in 🐍 and in 🏴‍☠️
 * I like writing clear, comprehensive, usable documentation 📝 💡

-As a people manager, I work to engineer a [pit of success](https://www.auckland.ac.nz/en/news/2017/12/05/problem-solving-pits-of-success.html) for my direct reports and prioritize:
+As a people manager, I work to engineer a [pit of success](https://www.auckland.ac.nz/en/news/2017/12/05/problem-solving-pits-of-success.html) for my direct reports and prioritize providing:

 * Trust
 * Clarity
-* Time and safety needed to build capacity
+* The time and safety needed to grow and build capacity